softmatterlab/OpticalTweezersTutorial/sec_4_2_single_cell_mechanics/README.md

 # Section 4.2: Single cell mechanics
  This folder contains the codes to analize the expeirments of  a single molecule pulling experiment discussed in the text.

-How to use the Single molecule mechanics section:
+How to use the Single  cell mechanics section:

 **Force extension and stiffness**